RickDW/bikey/README.md

 computer than the one that runs the actual environment.
 This will add some latency and may make your training sessions less efficient.

-Warning: currently the code for the NetworkEnv class lacks basic security features.
-I hope to implement some of those in the near future.
-Pull requests are welcome.
+**Warning:** currently the code for the NetworkEnv class lacks basic security features.
+The environments that run on the server are completely controlled by the client, and will run code without question. **Use at your own risk.** If you trust the client and server nodes, the network, and the environment, then you will probably be fine, but take this with a mountain of salt.

 The NetworkEnv class is designed to be used with any gym environment, but at the moment it assumes the actions and observations of any underlying